 Work Readiness Services may be purchased when a customer needs more assistance than VR staff members can provide directly.
 The services help the customer develop specific skills or complete specific tasks before he or she begins the job search.

+Work Readiness services are suitable for both Pre-Employment Transition Services customers and Basic VR customers.
+The provider obtains the parent or legal guardian’s signature when a customer is under the age of 18.

 The premiums may be available for some Work Readiness Services.
 Premiums are paid after all deliverables for the service have been achieved.
 For more information about premiums, refer to the VR Standards for Providers (VR-SFP), Chapter 20: Premiums.

 …